paulissoft/sync-datamodeler-config/README.md

 ## Global configuration

 The configuration can be found in the following directories:
-* datamodeler/types (for a datamodeler installation home)
+* datamodeler/types (inside the datamodeler installation home)
 * %APPDATA%\Oracle SQL Developer Data Modeler\system<VER_FULL> (for Windows)
 * ~/.oraclesqldeveloperdatamodeler/system<VER_FULL> (for Unix)

 The version VER_FULL can be found in the installation directory of the Data Modeler where the file datamodeler/bin/version.properties contains a line like this:

   VER_FULL=18.4.0.339.1532